deepomicslab/crux/docs/get-started.md

 }
 ```

 `width` and `height` define the size of the visualization.
-They can be a number or `auto`.
+They can be numbers or `auto`.
 `auto` is a special value which equals to the container size.
 By default `width` and `height` are all `auto`.

 Remember that since the visualization only has one root element, there should be only one component block declared inside the `svg` or `canvas` block.

 #### Having a root component

-The other option is to define a custom component as the root component (we will cover how to write custom components later).
+For complicated visualizations, you may need to write _custom components_, and use a custom component as the root component.
+We will cover how to write custom components later.
 In this case, you need to specify the renderer type through the `renderer` option, and optionally its size through the `width` or `height` option.

 ```js
 Oviz.visualize({